There are 313 names matching your criteria.

 HAYES (1) English

-Denotes a dweller at or near a hedge or hedged enclosure, or the keeper of hedges or fences... [more]
+Denoted a dweller at or near a hedge or hedged enclosure, or the keeper of hedges or fences.
+A famous bearer was American President Rutherford B. Hayes.

 "hay" and leah